 Although the development of the flexible office market has been propelled by economic instability in recent years, the implications of a global pandemic have provided a new way of thinking around office rentals.
 As well as thinking about finances and how much flexibility is offered, businesses now also need to think about aspects such as hygiene and what would happen in the event of a disaster.

 Here, we look at nine changes that we believe will change the ways businesses choose office space.

 Very few businesses want to lease space without seeing it, but with a virus about, it is not the wisest of ideas.
 Many office space providers have overcome this challenge by offering virtual tours around the office to potential tenants.
 The technology gives people the chance to 'walk through' the offices without going anywhere.
 From now on, businesses may decide to rent office space by having some people physically viewing it and others taking part in a virtual tour.

 Example: Virtual Office Tour, Great Chapel Street,Soho

-7. Higher Percentage of Remote Workers
+7. More Remote Workers

-8. Increase in Virtual Meetings
+8. More Virtual Meetings

 Businesses are being compelled to conduct online meetings using software such as Microsoft Teams and Zoom.
 During the coronavirus crisis, with online meetings being a new reality, workers and businesses will be much more confident with video technology and we may see a much greater proportion of online meetings in the future.
 Not only that, but virtual meetings will also save businesses time and cash on travel and hiring conference rooms.